proplot-dev/proplot/docs/configuration.rst

 -------------------

 Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary.
-ProPlot makes this dictionary available in the top-level namespace as `~proplot.config.rc_matplotlib`.
+Proplot makes this dictionary available in the top-level namespace as `~proplot.config.rc_matplotlib`.
 All matplotlib settings can also be changed with `~proplot.config.rc`.
 Details on the matplotlib settings can be found on `this page <ug_rcmpl_>`_.

 .. _ug_rcproplot:

-ProPlot settings
+Proplot settings
 ----------------

-ProPlot settings are natively stored in the `~proplot.config.rc_proplot` dictionary.
+Proplot settings are natively stored in the `~proplot.config.rc_proplot` dictionary.
 In general they should be changed with `~proplot.config.rc` rather than `~proplot.config.rc_proplot` to ensure that :ref:`meta-settings <ug_meta>` are synced.
-These settings are not found in `~matplotlib.rcParams` -- they either control ProPlot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be more clearly ordered.
+These settings are not found in `~matplotlib.rcParams` -- they either control proplot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be more clearly ordered.
 Here's a broad overview of the new settings: